sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 ### Next Installment ###

 That's it for now!
-In my next post, I'll talk about how to test hadoop clusters using pallet-hadoop with [vmfest](https://github.com/tbatchelli/vmfest) to create a virtual machine cluster identical to your production cluster on the cloud.
+Next, we'll talk about how to test hadoop clusters using pallet-hadoop with [vmfest](https://github.com/tbatchelli/vmfest) to create a virtual machine cluster identical to your production cluster on the cloud.